 Your blog is live, you’re publishing great content, you’re on social media, you’re using keywords effectively but you just don’t seem to be getting any traction.

 One of the quickest and easiest ways to get people to read your blog and get your blog noticed is simply to gain additional followers.
-You can do this by attracting more followers to your social media accounts and by converting casual readers who land on your site into followers.
+There is nothing difficult about how to increase blog followers, you just need a plan and then to work on it.
+You can do this in a number of ways, including by attracting more followers to your social media accounts and by converting casual readers who land on your site into followers.

 Of course, it’s not just social media where you want followers, but the nirvana of followers is those who join your email list.